Miles Davis: 1968–1975: The electric period

-Studio sessions throughout 1973 and 1974 led to Get Up with It, an album which included four long pieces alongside four shorter recordings from 1970 and 1972.
-The track "He Loved Him Madly", a thirty-minute tribute to the recently deceased Duke Ellington, influenced Brian Eno's ambient music.
-In the United States, it performed comparably to On the Corner, reaching number 8 on the jazz chart and number 141 on the pop chart.
+Studio sessions throughout 1973 and 1974 led to Get Up with It, an album that included four long pieces alongside four shorter recordings from 1970 and 1972.
+The track "He Loved Him Madly", a 30-minute tribute to the then-recently deceased Duke Ellington, influenced Brian Eno's ambient music.
+In the United States, it performed comparably to On the Corner, reaching No. 8 on the jazz chart and No. 141 on the pop chart.
 He then concentrated on live performance with a series of concerts that Columbia released on the double live albums Agharta (1975), Pangaea (1976) and Dark Magus (1977).
 The first two are recordings of two sets from February 1, 1975, in Osaka, by which time Davis was troubled by several physical ailments; he relied on alcohol, codeine and morphine to get through the engagements.
 His shows were routinely panned by critics who mentioned his habit of performing with his back to the audience.
-Cosey later asserted that "the band really advanced after the Japanese tour", but Davis was again hospitalized, for his ulcers and a hernia, during a tour of the US while opening for Herbie Hancock.
+Cosey later asserted that "the band really advanced after the Japanese tour", but Davis was again hospitalized, for his ulcers and a hernia, during a tour of the U.S. while opening for Herbie Hancock.

 After appearances at the 1975 Newport Jazz Festival in July and the Schaefer Music Festival in New York in September, Davis dropped out of music.